 At the end of the day, student loans are simply a financial tool, and they don’t have to be scary.
 With some prudent planning and wise spending, you’ll not only be building your credit for future expenses like a car or mortgage, but most importantly, you’ll be making a great investment – in your own education.

 Did you know?
 Most student loans have a six-month grace period once you graduate to give you a chance to begin earning an income.

 Past, present or future student?
 We are committed to empowering Students both past and present make the right financial decisions.
 We want students to focus on what really matters, your studies!
-We have curated learning modules to help save you both time and money when managing your finances.

 Written by Everfi Inc working in partnership with HSBC Bank USA, N.A.
 The view and opinions expressed in the article are those of Everfi Inc. and do not necessarily reflect the views and opinions of HSBC.

 HSBC offers the Modules for educational purposes only and they should not be considered professional or investment advice.
 While HSBC is pleased to offer the Modules as an educational service to our customers, HSBC does not guarantee, warrant or recommend the opinion or advice or the product and/or services offered or mentioned in these Modules.
 Any opinions, judgments, advice, statements, services, offers or other information presented within a Modules are those of a third party and not HSBC.
 For a comprehensive review of your personal finances, always consult with a tax or legal advisor.
 Neither HSBC, nor any of its representatives may give legal or tax advice.

 HSBC does not guarantee the accuracy of the translations of modules provided in a language other than English that maybe provided.
 If you decide to open an account with HSBC, please be advised that documents related to your accounts will only be available in English and services provided may also only be in English.